Isac-E-Perez/Cleaning-US-Census-Data/README.md

 ![14](https://user-images.githubusercontent.com/89553126/135877430-f8df35e8-2e8f-4270-8079-8f688fd0252c.PNG)

 I viewed the data frame one last time to ensure everything was cleaned and ready for analysis.
-Afterwards, I concluded that yes, the data frame was cleaned and ready for future analysis when needed.
+Afterwards I concluded that yes, the data frame was cleaned and ready for future analysis when needed.